trsavi/Machine-Learning-Web-App/README.md

 ## ML - Machine Learning

 Machine learning part was straightforward, try bunch of [ml algorithms](/ML_Pipe.ipynb)  and [neural network](/Neural Network.ipynb) and save the best model.
-Another thing in addition to machine learning model is recommender system, rule-based recommender system, to be precise.
+Another thing, in addition to machine learning model, is recommender system, rule-based recommender system, to be precise.
 It is not perfect and it's based on intuition and domain knowledge to find similar cars.

 ## Model deployment